victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/ai-developer.md

 title: "Victor is an AI Developer"
 header: "I am an <br> AI Developer"
 category: profile
-tags: resume me victor angelo blancada
+tags:
+- resume
+- me
+- victor
+- angelo
+- blancada
-featured-img: /assets/images/coding.jpg
+image: /assets/images/coding.jpg
 ---

 I am a full stack AI developer who has overseen projects to completion.
 I specialize in data science and machine learning using Python, R, and C but am also knowledgable in Java and web development.
 I am equally comfortable as an individual contributor or as a project manager.